Diet for Diabetes should include the following simple 3-point approach-

 1. Selection of Food Items:

-- Daily cooking oils can include oils like olive, sunflower, rice bran, or sesame.
-Coconut or Palm oil can also be used 2-3 times a week.
+Cooking oil and fat should include good fats – cis unsaturated fats along with some amount of specifically omega 3 fats and some amount of medium-chain saturated fats.
+Daily cooking oils can include oils like olive, sunflower, rice bran, or sesame.
+Coconut or palm oil can also be used 2-3 times a week.
 2 teaspoons per person per day is the recommended measure while cooking.

 2. Deciding the Proportion of Nutrients: